 15. Picking up work late – winter seasonaire tips

 Finding saisonnaire jobs later in the winter season

 Linked to the above, if you weren’t fortunate enough to find work or accommodation in the ‘first-round’ (ie before the season started), you will pretty much always find opportunities pick up again at the start of January.

 Year on year, there are always people that decide a season isn’t for them and head home after Christmas and New Year.
 It might be from feeling homesick – it might be that they had a wholly unrealistic vision of what a season is really like – but, whatever the reason, vacancies always crop up at the start of January.
 Again, keep an eye on the saisonnaire Facebook pages – or check the season employment sites listed above.

-16. Never travel without duct tape – ever
+16. Ski season tip – never travel without duct tape – ever

 Things you need to pack when doing a winter season

 This actually applies to any ski or snowboard trip, anywhere – at any time.
 Duct tape is the bona fide fixer of all things.
 Never, ever travel without it.
 And while we’re on the subject of fixing things, snowboarders should also always ride with at least one spare binding strap – plus a mini-driver.